MiguelMedeiros/yoda-composer-wordpress/README.md

   ```

 ## Install Gulp
-1. At the terminal go to your theme path __Yoda Loves Wordpress__ themes and run this command:
+1. At the terminal go to your theme path and run the command:

   ```
 path-to-your-folder\wordpress\wp-content\themes\yoda-loves-wordpress> composer install